-SUMMARY: This document contains proposed regulations relating to special rules on determination of basis of partner's interest under section 705 of the Internal Revenue Code.
-The proposed regulations are necessary to coordinate sections 705 and 1032.
-This document also provides a notice of public hearing on these proposed regulations.
+SUMMARY: This document contains final regulations relating to special rules on determination of basis of a partner's interest under section 705 of the Internal Revenue Code.
+The final regulations are necessary to coordinate sections 705 and 1032.
+DATES: Effective Date: These regulations are effective on March 29, 2002.